How to access our service & What we offer

 • People who can help

-Our team includes Mental Health Nurses, Peer Support Workers (people with experience of mental health challenges); Psychiatrists (mental health doctors), Psychologists, Occupational Therapists, Social Workers, Admin Officers, Social Workers, and Pharmacist together with community support and employment specialists, amongst other professionals.
+Our team includes Mental Health Nurses, Peer Support Workers (people with experience of mental health challenges); Psychiatrists (mental health doctors), Psychologists, Occupational Therapists, Social Workers, Admin Officers, Social Workers, and a Pharmacist together with community support and employment specialists, amongst other professionals.

 • Support from organisations from your local community